Hennmeister/kv-store/README.md

 4. With the lowest level of the BTree in memory, we now compute the upper levels and flush the BTree's internal nodes to disk.
 5. The metadata of the file is updated.
 6. A new BTreeSST object is loaded and returned by providing the filename of the newly created SST

+_Note: When scanning across pages, we do not store data in the buffer pool - this is to prevent sequential flooding_

 - **Incorporating Updates and Deletes**